THE HOLY SPIRIT IS GOD

-God is the source of life.
+God is the sole author or source of life.
 Nobody can quicken or give life except God Almighty.

 The Lord Jesus bears witness to the divinity of the Holy Spirit, saying, “It is the Spirit who gives life; the flesh profits nothing.
 The words that I speak to you are spirit, and they are life.”
 (John 6:63 NKJV).